-The day after Halloween I stumbled my way up to Broken Tooth with friend Matt and Justin, so hungover that it wasn’t until I was at the crag before I realized I still had my sleep mask around my neck.
+The day after Halloween I stumbled my way up to Broken Tooth with friends Matt and Justin, so hungover that it wasn’t until I was at the crag before I realized I still had my sleep mask around my neck.
 With every pitch I felt a bit better, eventually feeling well enough to rack up for a 5.12- called Unbelievable.
 I put my jammies on, despite the teasing of the seasoned Creek vets that I was climbing with, and started up the pitch.
 I climbed about 15 feet up, placed a #2 and attempted to continue up, only to discover that my jammie had somehow become clipped to the cam, trapping me in place.
 The more I struggled to free myself the more comically fucked the situation became, as I got the rope wrapped around my wrist and started to laugh so hard I could barely hold on (not wanting to take and blow my onsight).
 That was what I got for wearing jammies.

 I can never keep myself away from wanting to try hard for long, and soon after that I was throwing myself at projects left and right.
 Most hard cracks in the Creek are fingers or off fingers, so hand jammies are rarely necessary by the time you hit the 5.13 range, but I continued to don them whenever I ventured up a crack that looked like my hand might fit inside, and I continued to get teased for wearing them by more experienced climbers.

-After watching two friends send the Optimator, the overhanging .75 and .5 crack namesake of its crag, I felt inspired to give it a try despite knowing it would be a very challenging size in which I had little previous experience.
+After watching two friends send the Optimator, the overhanging .75 and .5s crack namesake of its crag, I felt inspired to give it a try despite knowing it would be a very challenging size in which I had little previous experience.
 After a tradition of body shots following sends of the difficult climb, my friends hedged bets about what they would do if I flashed it, including promises of several handles of liquor of my choice.
 The one condition was that it didn’t count if I wore hand jammies.
-Also I could only take 12d for it, they joked.
+Also if I wore them I could only take 12d for it, they joked.

-I definitely did not flash the Optimator, not even close though I sure gave it the beans.
+I definitely did not flash the Optimator, not even close though I sure gave ‘er the beans.
 I returned several days later, and after a bit of deliberation, decided I cared more about sending than what anyone thought.
 Jammies don’t make the cruxy bits any easier, in fact they probably make it slightly harder because the restriction of circulation increases pump, but they would enable me to rest much longer in several places where otherwise sharp rock would limit the amount of time I could tolerate the hand jam rests.
 I like to think that the better I get at crack climbing the less I wear my good old jammies, but they were sure nice that day.

 Creek season ended abruptly, and together my jammies and I raced bad weather all the way to Red Rocks.
 I hadn’t been ready to leave Bear’s Ears for the winter yet and continued to pine after the Utah desert, so I made a Vegas tick list of the most splitter cracks, or single crack that would be in season after so much rain and cold.
 I set my sights on Desert Gold, hoping to tick it off as my 100th route of 5.13 or harder, and ventured out with my good friend Drew.